matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 A spiky Change Fail Percentage is a lagging consequence of rushed work.

 This often indicates a failure to engage with stakeholders, producing poorly refined work, without a clear scope and inflicting a deadline-driven "crunch" cycle.
 The team was forced to rush to meet an arbitrary sprint boundary or release date.
 They cut corners, skipped tests, and force pushed their way to "done".
 The resulting spike in [defects](#defects) is the unavoidable effect of that unevenness.
-This also indicates that builds lack determinism, relying on inconsistent or manual steps instead of a fully automated process
+This also indicates that builds lack determinism, relying on inconsistent or manual steps instead of a fully automated process.

 ### The solutions